AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md

 >[!IMPORTANT]
 >The most recently released version of CTT should be used.

-AzCopy support for Amazon S3 and Azure Blob Storage and support for File Data Store is included in latest CTT release.
+AzCopy support for Amazon S3, Azure Blob Storage and File Data Store is included in latest CTT release.
 You can download the latest release of CTT from the [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html) portal.